GandhiCloudLab/waiops-330-vpc-vpn/11-accessing-openshift-via-cli/readme.md

 ## Steps

-1. Substitute the <virtual-server-ip> in the below command and run the same in a command shell to ssh into the virtual server.
+1. Substitute the <virtual-server-ip> in the below command

+2. Run the command in a command shell to ssh into the virtual server.
 Use `Password` if needed.

 ```
 ssh root@<virtual-server-ip>
 ```

 2. Run the `oc login .....` command copied from the OpenShift Console.

+You should have logged into OCP vial CLI from the Virtual Server.